 Welcome to the homepage for Numerical Analysis (Math 4500/6500)!
 I will post all the homework assignments for the course on this page.
 Our text for the course is Cheney and Kincaid, Numerical Mathematics and Computing (seventh edition).
 If you want to save money and get the 6th edition for a lot less money, you’ll be fine.
-During Fall 2017, the class meets twice a week at 12:20-1:10 MWF in Boyd 302.
-Office hours are Monday 2-5pm in Boyd 448.
+During Spring 2020, the class meets twice a week at 12:30-1:45 TR in Boyd 322.
+Office hours are Wednesday 2-5pm in Boyd 448.